TDCJ Windham School District: An Ongoing Success Story - Reprinted from the Paducah Post

 'Our students are expected to behave appropriately while attending school,' says Moore.
 'Our teachers use Social Contracts as one method of encouragement to promote proper behavior while in class.
 The students on our campus rarely misbehave.
 My staff works hard to keep our students actively involved in their education so discipline isn't an issue.'

 'We do not discriminate due to offense,' says Moore.
-'We do exercise causation in enrollment based on the offender's behavior on the unit.
+'We do exercise causation in enrollment based on the resident's behavior on the unit.
 We want to maintain a safe working environment for our employees while offering a high quality education to our students.'

 Still, one must remember that these are not just regular students.
-They are offenders and they are in prison for crimes committed against their fellow citizens.
+They are residents and they are in prison for crimes committed against their fellow citizens.
 Some crimes are small, petty, some... not so small.
 Some are downright scary.
-But one of the points to this story, and one of the things that Mrs. Moore was very adamant about was that, once an offender serves his time and is released, if he has the tools to re-enter society, gain access to employment, there is a very good chance he will not return to the prison system again.
+But one of the points to this story, and one of the things that Mrs. Moore was very adamant about was that, once an resident serves his time and is released, if he has the tools to re-enter society, gain access to employment, there is a very good chance he will not return to the prison system again.
 That's good.
 That's good for you, me, for everyone.
 Remember, your tax dollars pay for what you would call, 'extended stays' in the no frills hotel.

 I recently had the opportunity to speak to a graduating class at the T.L.
 Roach Unit.
 I had no idea what to expect, but was very pleasantly surprised.
 Without knowing any of the backgrounds of any of the graduates (there were a little over 40 I believe) I was surprised at how seriously they took getting their diplomas, and how many of them were already talking about taking their education to the next level.
 Most of these men were very young and I had a very good feeling that a brighter future lay ahead for many of them.
 We all make mistakes; we get involved in the wrong crowd, we are in the wrong place at the wrong time doing the WRONG things, and some, ah, well, we never listen to our parents!
 But everyone (almost everyone) deserves a second chance.
 It's my belief that education helps with that second chance, and the Windham School District is one of the best places to start.